Directed by Carlos Brooks

 Our story begins in an unspecified part of the eastern United States that is currently bracing itself for a Category 3 hurricane.
 That was a missed opportunity.
 You could have given us a Category 5, or, hell, a Category 6 hurricane hypercane.
 A courier meets up with John Gaveneau, who, for some reason, is creating a “Safari Ranch” at his home.
 He has been buying several African animals, like a bobcat and an orangutan, which, among the rest of the animals, are featured in a second-long shot and are never seen again.
 The only exception to this is the animal that the courier is currently delivering to him – a Bengal tiger.
 This is because John wants a “scary animal”.
 John, you really could have picked a better, more manageable “scary animal”.
 This tiger had been starved for two weeks out of a claim that that’s how you show the tiger who’s boss.
 And then the courier feeds John some gruesome cock-and-bull story about how the tiger was part of a circus, and that it attacked and brutally killed “the prettiest” circus horse.
 Oh, and it’s not nature that gives this tiger its ferocity.
 It’s because this tiger is EEEEEEEEEEEEEVIL.
 But John doesn’t care.
 He buys the tiger anyway, and takes it back to his house.

-Anyway, we are then introduced to John’s stepdaughter Kelly and her autistic brother Tom.
+We are then introduced to John’s stepdaughter Kelly and her autistic brother Tom.
 Kelly has brought Tom to a special hospital so that he can get proper care while she’s away at college.
 What college is she going to?
 The college is never named, but considering that throughout the course of this movie, she consistently displays a severe lack of brainpower, I can only assume that she’s going to a cheapo community college that accepts anyone with a pulse.
 For example – NO. I have dear, beloved friends that go to or have gone to that college.
 I am not about to insult them.
 Anyway (I say that a lot), Kelly’s check for Tom’s care has bounced, and when she phones the bank, she is informed that her account has been closed, and that all money has been withdrawn from it by John to – GUESS WHAT? – buy the tiger!
 They REALLY want us to hate John, don’t they?

 John has a group of illegal immigrants (insert anti-illegal-immigration political statement here supporting Donald Trump) board up his, Kelly’s, and Tom’s house against the impending hurricane.
 Kelly and Tom arrive at home, and Kelly confronts John about her missing funds.
 John reveals that he, of course, spent it all on the damn tiger.
 Kelly is obviously pissed the hell off and says that when her mother died (suicide in the same M.O. as Marilyn Monroe), she wanted her money to go to Tom and Kelly.
 Unfortunately, the mother left no official will, so John took the money for himself to start his “Safari Ranch”.
 Again, this movie is trying WAY TOO HARD to get us to hate John.
 I’m sure that this movie won’t be trying harder in later scenes, like adding an amazingly stupid and overblown plot twist toward the end.